pyranha-labs/ezfs/README.md

 - Supports multiple compression types
   - `bz2`, `gzip`, `lzma` (when built into Python)
   - `blosc`, `brotli`, `lz4`, `snappy`, and `zstd` (when installed separately)
-- Support multiple storage types
+- Supports multiple storage types
   - `sqlite3` (when built into Python)
   - `S3` (when installed separately)
 - Theoretically any compression type, or backend storage type, by extending `Compressor`, `File`, and `Filesystem`